Kyuu-Ji/htb-write-up/cascade/write-up-cascade.md

 ### Privilege Escalation to Administrator

-The user _arksvc_ is in the group _AD Recycle Bin_ which is what is needed to get information about the _TempAdmin_ account:
+The user _ArkSvc_ is in the group _AD Recycle Bin_ which is what is needed to get information about the _TempAdmin_ account:
 ```
 net users /domain ArkSvc